pinkal-sanoria/pinkal-sanoria/README.md

 # Hi there,welcome to my GitHub profile!
 I'm Pinkal Sanoria, a seasoned software engineer with a focus on Python Full Stack Development.
 I hold a Bachelor's Degree in Computer Application and have a strong grasp of programming principles and concepts.

-My expertise lies in Python, Django, FastAPI, Django REST Framework,Flask,PostgreSQL,MongoDB Git, and Linux.
+My expertise lies in Python, Django, FastAPI, Django REST Framework,Flask,PostgreSQL,MongoDB, Git, and Linux.
 I am well-versed in developing REST APIs using Django and have a proven track record in Full-Stack Development.

 <h3 align="left">Connect with me:</h3>